ellieeadington/sei66-project01/readme.md

     $('.display-lives').text(lives.join(''));
 }
 ```
-> In order to reset all of the letters in the choose zone, I needed to create a for each loop that reset each letter, which also required me to add id's to each of my letters.
+> In order to reset all of the letters in the choose zone, I needed to create a ’ for each’ loop that reset each letter, which also required me to add id's to each of my letters.
 I also needed to create a new word to guess, and reset the 'incorrectGuesses' and 'lettersGuessed variables back so I went ahead and did this.

 ``` js
 function newRound() {